oss-tsukuba/nextcloud-gfarm/README.md

 Gfarm configuration parameters (specify only required items) (default values are listed in docker-compose.yml):

-- GFARM_CONF_USER_DIR: path to parent directory on host OS for the following files (NOTE: Please make a special directory and copy the files)
+- GFARM_CONF_USER_DIR: path to parent directory on host OS for the following files (Please make a special directory and copy the files)
     - gfarm2rc (optional) (copy from `~/.gfarm2rc`)
     - gfarm_shared_key (optional) (copy from `~/.gfarm_shared_key`)
     - user_proxy_cert (optional) (copy from `/tmp/x509up_u<UID>`)